 Although the system was patented by Joseph-Marie Jacquard, it was actually developed by Jacque de Vancason.
 The system takes its name from the looms it was used on; Jacquard Looms.

 Although some people might assume the morse code is the first binary system, this is incorrect.
 A binary system has only two “symbols” – on and off.
 Morse code uses dots, dashes, and spaces.
 Additionally, it’s customary for people to send morse code with slightly longer gaps between letters and even longer gaps between words.
-Effectively creating a system with 5 different “symbols”.
+Effectively creating a system with 5, or even 6, different “symbols”.